-Drexel University has established whistleblower hotlines to make it easy for anyone to report conduct that violates the law, University policy or the University's Code of Conduct in a confidential manner.
+Drexel University has established a compliance hotline to make it easy for anyone to report conduct that violates the law, University policy or the University's Code of Conduct in a confidential manner.
+The hotline should be used to report allegations of serious misconduct or in situations where it may be prudent for the reporter to remain anonymous.
+All other allegations of suspected improper conduct should be reported in accordance with the procedures established under the University's Reporting Allegations Policy.